Tejeshyewale/pipelineguard/README.md

 ### How variant selection works

-Each variant gets a score:

 ```
 score = (success_rate * quality) / relative_cost
 ```

-- `success_rate` starts at an optimistic 1.0 for untested variants (so a new backup gets a fair first try), then reflects real outcomes.
+- `success_rate` starts at an optimistic 1.0 for untested variants, then reflects real outcomes.
-- A variant that just failed goes into a 30-second cooldown where its score is cut to 25% — enough to make PipelineGuard prefer a healthy alternative right now, without permanently blacklisting a provider that had one bad request.
+- A variant that just failed goes into a 30-second cooldown where its score is cut to 25%.
-- Cheaper variants are favored at equal reliability, and higher-quality variants are favored at equal cost — directly mirroring RocketRide's own "reduce GPU/provider cost" positioning.
+- Cheaper variants are favored at equal reliability; higher-quality variants at equal cost.

-This is a deliberately simple, readable heuristic — not a black box.
-`guard.health()` returns the full scoreboard as a plain dict at any time.
+This is a deliberately simple, readable heuristic — not a black box. `guard.health()` returns the full scoreboard as a plain dict at any time.

 ## Installation